onap/vnfrqts-requirements/docs/Chapter4.rst

 3. Independent Cinder Volume Modules

-The ONAP Heat template naming convention must be followed (Section 5.b Filenames).
+* R-xxxxx The VNF **MUST** follow the naming convention (Section 5.b Filenames) for the ONAP Heat template.
 The naming convention identifies the module type.

-A VNF must be composed of one “base” VNF module (also called a base module) and zero to many “incremental” or “add on” VNF modules.
-The base module must be deployed first, prior to the add-on modules.
+* R-xxxxx The VNF **MUST** be composed of one “base” VNF module (also called a base module).
+* R-xxxxx The VNF **MAY** have zero to many “incremental” or “add on” VNF modules.
+* R-xxxxx The VNF **MUST** deploy the base module first, prior to the add-on modules.

 A module can be thought of as equivalent to a Heat template, where a Heat template is composed of a YAML file and an environment file (also